soulwing/docker-wildfly10/README.md

 ### Replacing Configuration Files

-You can place files in `/etc/summit` in an image based on this image.
+You can place configuration files in `/etc/wildfly` in an image based on this image.
 These files will copied to `$WILDFLY_HOME/standalone/configuration` when the image is started up the first time.
+Note that only files are copied;
+not directories.

 This is a good way to replace files such as

 * `application-users.properties`
 * `application-roles.properties`